-As many of you know, I rely heavily on our deep freezer for quick meals, extra baked goods, pre-cooked and pre-portioned ingredients, and storing extra frozen foods to reduce the number of trips I need to make to the grocery store with 3 kids in tow.
+I rely heavily on our deep freezer for quick meals, extra baked goods, pre-cooked and pre-portioned ingredients, and storing extra frozen foods in attempts to reduce the number of trips I need to make to the grocery store.

 And no, you DON’T need a big deep freezer to reap the benefits of freezer-cooking… you can read about my favorite space-saving freezer tips here!

 Fall is one of my favorite times to fill the freezer.
 The cooler weather and shorter days allow me to spend more time in the kitchen without overheating the house.

 However, before I start stashing food away in our freezer for another year, there are a few things I always do first to “prepare my freezer for Fall”.